Austin Art Yard Tour 2012: The List

 25314_346162480745_291632700745_4693982_4934968_n

-flat fork studios: 709 w gibson street invited
+flat fork studios: 709 w gibson street drive by

-Faith Schexnayder is the mastermind behind Flat Fork Studios and this art yard in 78704.
+Faith Schexnayder is the mastermind behind Flat Fork Studio and this art yard in 78704.
 Adorned with a giant chicken and various mosaics.
+Faith tends to have activities of an arty flavor happening, so be ready to make some art when you stop by!

-jim hates work: 208 w north loop blvd invited
+jim hates work: 208 w north loop blvd stop in

-Yardist Jim Mansour may hate work, but he loves his giant installation in his front yard (last year = lollipop; this year = teddy bear head that has now decomposed to a teddy bear skull).
+Yardist Jim Mansour may hate work, but he loves his giant installation in his front yard (two years ago = lollipop; last year = teddy bear head that decomposed to a teddy bear skull; this year = guillotine).
 His back yard features various assemblages and a good time.
 As seen in "Humble Trash" and written up by John Kelso.

 3497420529_b3c8fc62f4